apex-dev-tools/benchmarker/README.md

 *Note: For more information, see  `rangeConfig.json` for creating any new ranges JSON file.
 The format needs to be the same.

 2. Giving Custom Thresholds: Another way is to give custom thresholds at the test level.
 Along with custom thresholds, you can also pass whether you want to store alerts for a particular test using the alertInfo call.
-For reference, you can see the `sample.test.ts`.
+For reference, you can see the `test_system/sampleAlert/sampleAlert.test.ts`.

 ### How the Store Alerts in the database work?